Ambassadors

 Simon Lawson

 Simon is the son of former professional speedway rider, Steve Lawson.
 Simon grew up riding BMX bikes, becoming a junior British Speedway champion before a crash in 2001 that paralysed him from the chest down.
 He turned to wheelchair marathon and by 2015 was the second-fastest Brit at the London Marathon, finishing behind only Paralympic legend and role model David Weir, who also pipped him for gold at that year’s Great North Run, where Lawson took silver.
-Lawson's successes continued, setting a British record time of 1:25:06 at the Boston Marathon in 2017 and winning the Great North Run for the first time that year.
+Simon's successes continued, setting a British record time of 1:25:06 at the Boston Marathon in 2017 and winning the Great North Run for the first time that year.
 In 2018, he claimed T54 marathon bronze at the 2018 Commonwealth Games in Gold Coast and again in Birmingham for the 2022 Commonwealth games.

-"This season I finished 8th in the Boston marathon with a time of 1 hour 28 minutes, my fastest time for 7 years, so I’m really happy with my training and preparation this season and hopefully that result and time puts me in good stead for this years Paralympic Games!
+"I finished 8th in the 2024 Boston marathon with a time of 1 hour 28 minutes, my fastest time for 7 years, so I’m really happy with my training and preparation this season!

 GSF support and award significantly helps my training and racing, the membership and award, my sport is extremely expensive, costs of racing chairs, tyres, wheels etc and all the travel, the gym membership helps massively too in my fitness"